Elixir 🧪

 Linting

-We mainly use and respect the standardized format from mix format
+The team mainly uses and respects the standardized format from mix format

 .
 The following guidelines are basic highlights from these rules.